nicktringali/mcpserverdev/README.md

   - http://localhost:8001/health
   - http://localhost:9000/health
   - http://localhost:8080/health
-- The debug web_search curl in CI is non-fatal to avoid flakes due to outbound connectivity on the runner.
+- The CI workflow avoids external network calls to prevent flakiness on GitHub-hosted runners.

 Troubleshooting:
 - If CI fails at docker compose config: ensure a .env exists.
 In CI this is created; locally run: cp .env.example .env and edit values.